-Let's fast-forward a bit.
+Let's fast-forward to now.
 The first six weeks of 2016 was the worst start to a new year in the history of Wall Street.
-4th Quarter 2018 was very ugly.
 My opinion is that most investors have no idea as to how much risk their broker is exposing them to.
 When it comes to investment advice, are you happy with the guidance you've been getting?
 In the interests of prudence and common sense, I'd like to suggest some questions you should consider.

 Questions You Must Ask Yourself!

 - Do you remember the Financial Crisis and the Last Great Recession?
 What happened to your portfolio in the last Great Recession?
 Since 1900 we have had 22 recessions, approximately one every 5 to 6 years.
 How are you preparing?

 - Do you seek alternatives to the traditional buy and hold brokerage strategy that left many investors sitting through two bear markets over the last 12 years?
 If I could show you strategies that would give you the opportunity to take advantage of a downturn, would that be of any interest to you?